Reema Omer: Early life and education

-Omer, one of two children, was born and raised in Lahore, Pakistan.
+Reema, one of two children, was born and raised in Lahore, Punjab.
 She was educated at Lahore Grammar School, where she completed her O' Level in 2002 and got a world distinction in A' Level law in 2004.
 She did her BA-LL.B from Lahore University of Management Sciences in 2009, where she was awarded a gold medal for the best student.
-Later, she did an LLM specializing in public international law in 2010 from the University of Cambridge, UK.
-Omer is married to Dr. Ali Jan and has a daughter, Roohi.
+Later, she did an LLM specializing in Public International Law in 2010 from the University of Cambridge, UK.
+Reema is married to Dr. Ali Jan and has one daughter.